alexbradd/compsci-notes/second/accel/notes.md

   - Are the inputs free of inexactness or are they noisy?
   - Is the algorithms tolerant to faults?
   - Can the application tolerate downtime?

+### Advanced dependability for image processing and ML

+Didn't have time to take notes soz.